 Print... prints the graphics windows using a Windows printer driver and allows selection of the printer and scaling of the output.
-The output produced by Print is not as good as that from gnuplot's own printer
+See also windows printing (p.
+254).

-Bring to Top when checked brings the graph window to the top after every plot.
+Bring to Top when checked raises the graph window to the top after every plot.

-Color when checked enables color linestyles.
-When unchecked it forces monochrome linestyles.
+Color when checked enables color output.
+When unchecked it forces all grayscale output.
+This is e.g. useful to test appearance of monochrome printouts.